About EDS at UNion

 join a diverse learning community

 Significant Financial Aid Opportunities: Most students receive significant financial aid toward tuition and living expenses.
 As a part of Episcopal Divinity School’s affiliation with Union Theological Seminary, students will have access to substantial opportunities for need-based and non-need-based federal and institutional aid.
-The deadline for merit scholarship consideration has been extended to May 1st.
-The final deadline for all applications is May 15.

 RISE Together – A National Mentorship Network for Women of Color in Ministry: Seeks to Renew, Inspire, Support and Empower women of color ministers, activists, and scholars by providing compassionate, culturally-relevant, professional connections and leadership development opportunities through a national mentorship network.